Quarterman & Keller Foundation, Inc. Social Justice Scholarship Program

 - Personal (high school teacher/counselor or adult leader in any capacity)

-Submit the application and letters of recommendations to Dr. Maxine Bryant at email@example.com.
+Submit the application and letters of recommendation to Dr. Maxine Bryant (firstname.lastname@example.org).

 - Be a participant in the TriO Program for first generation students, OR